 Myoclonus is a quick, jerky, involuntary muscle movement.
-It occurs as symptom of certain conditions.
+It occurs as a symptom of certain conditions.
 For example, hiccups or sleep starts (the sudden jerks which occur before falling asleep) are different forms of myoclonus.
 Myoclonus is a common phenomenon.
 However, if these jerky movements occur more frequently or involve several parts of the body, they can affect certain daily activities such as eating, talking or walking.

 Myoclonus is of the following types:

-Usually these jerky movements are:
+Usually, these jerky movements are:

-If the symptoms of myoclonus occur more frequently and persist for long time then consult the doctor.
+If the symptoms of myoclonus occur more frequently and persist for a long time then consult the doctor.
 The doctor evaluates the condition thoroughly and provides appropriate treatment.